KenanHanke/rbloom/README.md

 - Objects that can't be serialized simply won't be hashable at all.

-Making you supply your own hash function in this case is a deliberate design decision, because it shows you what you're doing and prevents you from shooting yourself in the foot.
+Making you supply your own hash function in this case is a deliberate design decision intended to show you what you're doing and prevent you from shooting yourself in the foot.

 ---